The Pembroke Hill School: Incidents

-The private school is located in one of Kansas City's most high-profile neighborhoods, and historically, its parents have been among the city's movers and shakers.
 In 1988, Kansas City Magazine published an article titled "A High School on Easy Street", criticizing Pembroke Hill's students' allegedly "advantaged way of life."

 According to The Kansas City Star, students at Pembroke Hill have "faced several incidents of anti-Semitic behavior at Pembroke."
 On the 2021 International Holocaust Remembrance Day in January, a swastika was discovered on a student's desk.
 The symbol was accompanied by an offensive reference toward members of the school's LGBT community.
 The incident was covered by citywide media and contextualized by prior incidents where one student raised his arm in a Nazi salute while calling a Jewish student an offensive name.
 Swastikas were painted on a Jewish student's locker.
 Several Jewish parents spoke to The Star on the condition of anonymity, fearing reprisals against their children.
 Following the incident, officials initiated a hiring search for the newly created position of Director of Diversity, Equity, and Inclusion.

 In April 2021, months after a swastika was discovered in a classroom, school officials found "KKK" written on the side of a desk.
 School officials hired consulting firm Sophic Solutions to "hold community conversations, complete a diversity and equity audit, and then present recommendations."